LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 ## Who thought of LIFESCOPE?

-Liam Broza and the team at Bitscoop Labs have been working on problems big data and quantified self for over a decade.
+Liam Broza and the team at BitScoop Labs have been working on problems big data and quantified self for over a decade.
 This project started as SmokeSignal in 2009 as a Java desktop app for crawling android app data.

 https://web.archive.org/web/20141222111903/http://www.smokesignal.info/
 |  |  |